Nobody (2025 film): Box office

 In its opening week, Nobody placed second at the Chinese box office behind Dead to Rights.
 It rose to first in its second week.
 The film earned over $215.3 million and was seen by over 47 million people.
 3.2 million units of merchandise for the film was sold and over 500 million yuan was earned from merchandise.

 Ten days into its theatrical run, Nobody became the highest-grossing Chinese 2D animated film, surpassing the record set by Big Fish & Begonia (2016).
 It is the highest gross 2D animated film in China, surpassing the record set by Suzume (2022), and is the highest grossing film by Shanghai Animation Film Studio.

 Critical reception

 On Douban the film received a score of 8.6 compared to the 8.5 for Ne Zha 2.
 Review bombing occurred after a Q&A session featuring Fu Shou'er and Su Min due to the two's interpretation of the film and the character of the pig mom.

 21st Century Business Heralds review of the film praised the story's progression from simple to complex.
-Zhang Meiting, writing for Caixin, praised the expansion of the characters between the episode and the film.
+Zhang Meiting, writing for Caixin, praised the expansion of the characters between the episode and the film by centering on an obscure pig demon rather than the traditional protagonists of Journey to the West, which effectively mirrors modern social sentiments by framing the story through the lens of an ordinary underdog.
+However, the review notes a disconnect in the finale, arguing that while the sudden use of a powerful ability ensures a high-stakes climax, it arguably compromises the character's established identity as a common man and drifts away from the film's grounded premise.